Darius Miles, Michael Davis indicted on capital murder charges in fatal Tuscaloosa shooting - NewsBreak

 Darius Miles, who had previously been off the team following an ankle injury, was indicted by a grand jury on capital murder charges Wednesday, Tuscaloosa District Attorney Hays Webb confirmed.
 Michael Davis, who allegedly fired the fatal shots, was also indicted on capital murder charges.
-Mobile Police not releasing body cam footage in deadly raid on Charles Street
+‘Unsatisfactory service’: Sheriff fired officer who blew whistle on treatment of mentally ill man, lawsuit alleges

 Miles and Davis are accused of killing Jamea Harris, 23, on Jan.
 15 in a shooting near The Strip in Tuscaloosa.
 According to police, Miles was the person who allegedly gave the gun to Davis, who in turn killed Harris.